dfox47/algatech.net/wp-content/plugins/woo-shortcodes-kit/readme.txt

 This plugin has been tested with templates such as Storefront, Hello theme by Elementor, GeneratePress, The7 and Betheme.
 But in no case is absolute compatibility ensured.

-It has also been tested with page builders such as Elementor, Divi, Visual Composer + Ultimate addons for VC.
+It has also been tested with page builders such as Elementor, Divi, Gutenberg, Visual Composer + Ultimate addons for VC.
 But neither is absolute compatibility guaranteed.

 Each project is different, not all are complemented by the same plugins, so it becomes quite complex to ensure it.